-Couples who are married, in a civil partnership (formerly called a registered relationship) or living together (in a de facto relationship) have certain rights.
+Couples who are married, in a civil partnership or living together (in a de facto relationship) have certain rights.

-To find out what you need to know on the practical and legal issues surrounding getting married, registering your relationship as a civil partnership and living together, talk to a family lawyer.
+To find the practical and legal issues you need to know around getting married, registering your relationship as a civil partnership and living together, talk to a family lawyer.

 - getting married